umbertocappellazzo/PETL_AST/README.md

 </div>

-This is the repository of the paper "**Parameter-Efficient Transfer Learning of Audio Spectrogram Transformers**".
-The paper is currently under review.
-It explores the use of different parameter-efficient transfer-learning methods (**PETL**) applied to the Audio Spectrogram Transformer model for various audio and speech processing tasks.
+This paper explores the use of different **PETL** methods applied to the Audio Spectrogram Transformer model for various audio and speech processing tasks.
 Our experiments reveal that *LoRA* and *Houlsby adapters* achieve the best results.
 We also show that adapters exhibit excellent performance in few-shot settings, whereas LoRA showcases superior scalability by leveraging an increasing number of parameters.
 We finally ablate the best configuration for both adapters and LoRA.

-This repo also contains the code for additional experiments we carried out in the appendix, namely combining multiple PETL methods together and finding the best adapter configuration given a fixed boudget of parameters.
+We also include the code for additional experiments we carried out in the appendix, namely combining multiple PETL methods together and finding the best adapter configuration given a fixed budget of parameters.